TriLab-bioinf/WORKSHOP2024_2/test.md

 ```

 ### 6) SNP annotations
-AnpEff: Genetic variant annotation, and functional effect prediction toolbox.
+SnpEff: Genetic variant annotation, and functional effect prediction toolbox.
 It annotates and predicts the effects of genetic variants on genes and proteins (such as amino acid changes).

 ```
 #!/bin/bash